Winchester Model 1894: Overview

 The Winchester 1894 was used again in World War II in the hands of the Canadian Pacific Coast Militia Rangers who were issued them to defend the west coast of Canada from Japanese invaders.
 Winchester '94s were also provided to the British Home Guard in the early years of WWII.

 The Model 94 over its long history included the Winchester Model 55, produced from 1924 through 1932 in a 24 in barrel, and the Winchester Model 64, produced from 1933 through 1957 in 20, 24, and 26 in barrel lengths.
 From 1964 through 1980, a version of the Model 94 carbine was also sold by Sears as the Ted Williams Model 100, as part of Sears' marketing arrangement with both Winchester and the retired baseball star.
+Ted Williams signature was roll marked on the barrel of the Model 100.

 In mid-1964, the manufacturing of the 94 was changed in order to make the firearm less expensive to produce.
 Those made prior to 1964 are referred to as the "pre-64" models, and these earlier versions command a premium price over post-change rifles.
 The limited number of early-1964 production models produced prior to the changeover are considered quite desirable, as they are considered by many to represent the ending of an era.

 The Winchester 1894's design allowed the cycling of longer cartridges, than the Winchester 1892 rifles and carbines could permit.
 When the lever is pulled down, it brings the bottom of the receiver with it, opening up more space and allowing a longer cartridge to feed without making the receiver longer.
 The mechanism is complex but very reliable.
 Complete stripping of the action is a multistage task that must be accomplished in precise sequence.
 However, it is rarely necessary to completely strip the action.
 The largest cartridge that the 1894 action can accommodate is the .450 Marlin, which was chambered in some custom rifles and the short-lived Timber Carbine on a beefed-up 1894 "big bore" receiver.